DANNYDEE93/Deployment2/Documentation.md

 ![Plan](https://github.com/DANNYDEE93/Deployment2/blob/main/Images%20of%20Deployment%202/Plan%20for%20deployment%202.jpg)

-2. Log into GitHub account
+2. Log into GitHub account.

-3. Create new GitHub repository
+3. Create new GitHub repository.

-4. Create **Documentation.md** file to record the staging and production environment of deployment
+4. Create **Documentation.md** file to record the staging and production environment of deployment.

-5. Open Kura Labs c4 Deployment-1 repository and follow the provided instructions
+5. Open Kura Labs c4 Deployment-1 repository and follow the provided instructions.

-6. Press the **Code** tab and download files from Kura Labs repository
+6. Press the **Code** tab and download files from Kura Labs repository.

 7. Unzip files by extracting Kura Lab files from the folder downloaded on local computer to separate them from their parent folder and re-compress them into a new folder excluding that parent folder so that GitHub can read it properly and upload.

-8. Upload Kura Lab repository files into new GitHub repository created in **Step 3**
+8. Upload Kura Lab repository files into new GitHub repository created in **Step 3**.
 _______________________________

 ## <ins> **BUILD & TEST** </ins>